isomorphic-git/isomorphic-git.github.io/docs/fetch.md

   defaultBranch: string | null; // The branch that is cloned if no branch is specified (typically "master")
-  fetchHead: string | null; // The SHA-1 object id of the fetched head commit headers?: object; // The HTTP response headers returned by the git server }
+  fetchHead: string | null; // The SHA-1 object id of the fetched head commit headers?: object; // The HTTP response headers returned by the git server pruned?: Array<string>; // A list of branches that were pruned, if you provided the `prune` parameter }
 ```